-The algorithm proposed is flexible to suit different needs.
-First, the abnormal width criteria (currently 7.5 pixels/24 $\mu$ m) can be adjusted accordingly if prior knowledge of certain egg size and shape for a particular mutant is present, or the purpose is to obtain a rough idea of whether an egg is present.
-Secondly, the same applies to the decision criterion t according to the expectation of the false positive and false negative rate.
+knowledge of certain egg size and shape for a particular mutant is present, or the purpose is to obtain a rough idea of whether an egg is present.
+Secondly, the same applies to the decision criterion t according to the expectation of the false positive and the false negative rate.
 Third, the current algorithm was applied on videos with frame rate of 2 Hz.
 The same algorithms can be applied to videos that have different frame rates.
 With increased frame rates, we anticipate an improved detection result.

-With more accurate and complex computer vision systems [Baek et al. 2002, Geng et al. 2003, Geng et al. 2004] being developed, we anticipate that many more behavior features will be discovered.
-Therefore, we will be able to combine the automatic egg onset detection and behavior studies together and explore the temporal correlation between egg-laying and other behavioral characteristics more effectively.
-Moreover, the ability to automatically detect egg-laying events will make it possible to use these correlations between other behaviors and egg-laying, which previously could only be assayed through time-consuming human analysis of videotapes [Hardaker et al., 2001], as automatically-evaluated features for use in phenotype classification and clustering studies [Geng et al., 2003].
+With more accurate and complex computer vision systems [4, 5, 6] being developed, we anticipate that many more behavior features will be discovered.
+Therefore, we will be able to combine the automatic egg onset detection and behavior studies together and explore the temporal correlation between egg laying and other behavioral characteristics more effectively.
+Moreover, the ability to automatically detect egglaying events will make it possible to use these correlations between other behaviors and egg laying, which previously could only be assayed through time-consuming human analysis of videotapes [3] as automatically-evaluated features for use in phenotype classification and clustering studies [5].

-More generally, egg-laying has historically been an extremely useful assay for genetic analysis of diverse aspects of neuromuscular function.
-For example, egg-laying has provided a behavioral measure for the activity of the Go/Gq signaling network in neurons and muscle cells [Bastiani et al., 2003] and for neuromodulation by serotonin, acetylcholine, and neuropeptides [Trent et al., 1983; Weinshenker, et al., 1999; Waggoner et al., 2000].
-The egg-laying assays typically used in genetic studies are generally indirect measures of overall egg-laying rate, and consequently allow limited inference about the functions of specific mutant genes in the behavior.
-Quantitative assays of the temporal pattern of egg-laying signal transduction pathways [Waggoner et al., 1998; Waggoner et al., 2000].
+More generally, egg laying has historically been an extremely useful assay for genetic analysis of diverse aspects of neuromuscular function.
+For example, egg laying has provided a behavioral measure for the activity of the Go/Gq signaling network in neurons and muscle cells [20] and for neuromodulation by serotonin, acetylcholine, and neuropeptides [7, 21, 22].
+The egg-laying assays typically used in genetic studies are generally indirect measures of overall egglaying rate, and consequently allow limited inference about the functions of specific mutant genes in the behavior.
+Quantitative assays of the temporal pattern of egg laying can in principle make it possible to distinguish effects on different egg-laying signal transduction pathways [2, 7].
 The automated methods for egg detection described here should greatly facilitate these more detailed behavioral analyses.